Shared Brain Circuits

 Myth vs. Fact

-Saying that emotions influence pain is the same as saying the pain is psychological and not real.
+Saying emotions influence pain is the same as saying the pain is psychological and not real.

-Physical pain and emotional suffering share real and measurable neural circuits.
-Saying that emotions modulate pain is to affirm neuroscience, not to diminish the patient.
-Pain is always real — biologically produced by the brain — and emotional states are neurobiologic modulators of this experience.
+Physical pain and emotional suffering share real, measurable neural circuits.
+Saying emotions modulate pain affirms neuroscience — it does not diminish the patient.
+Pain is always real, biologically produced by the brain, and emotional states are neurobiologic modulators of this experience.

 Myth vs. Fact